 Let’s get one thing very clear: Migraines are not your typical afternoon headache.
 They’re intense multi-staged attacks with a wide variety of incapacitating symptoms.
 A typical migraine is made up of 4 separate stages: the prodrome, the aura, the migraine attack, and the postdrome.
 Each stage comes with its own symptoms.

-The prodrome is the beginning stage of the migraine.
+The prodrome is the beginning stage.
 It will usually begin a few days before the actual migraine starts, but for some this stage can start just a few hours before the attack.
-The prodrome symptoms of migraines could include:
+The prodrome symptoms could include: